This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 This iconic shopping street used to be the longest pedestrian street in the world at 1.1 km and is today still one of the longer streets in Europe.
 Here you will find all the big brands as well as some local shops, however, on the main street (Strøget) it will mostly consist of well-known brand names.

-Strøget starts from the city hall and continues down until Kongs Nytorv square.
+Strøget starts from the city hall and continues down until Kongs Nytorv Square.
 The city hall is where it begins and thus the more affordable shops such as H&M etc. will be found here.
 As you walk towards Kongs Nytorv you will reach the more expensive shops such as Tommy Hilfiger and more.

 3. Kongens Nytorv

 Connecting Nyhavn and Strøget, we have the famous square called Kongens Nytorv (which means the king’s new tower).
 There isn’t much to do here, but it is a pretty square and often a local meeting spot.
 The famous d’Angletter hotel is located here and you should definitely stop and see this square on your way to Nyhavn.
+In the summertime the square is filled with flowers, and in the winter it is transformed into a christmas market (and some years even an ice skating rink!).

-4. Visit the Queen at Amalienborg
+4. Visit the King at Amalienborg

 Once at Amalienborg, make sure to check out Amalienborg Have (garden) on the other side of the street.
 It is a small but charming garden you can sit and relax in for a while.